 He tied Bella at the road’s edge and moved into the tree line on foot, hand on his sword.

 What he found at the fire was a quartering operation of considerable skill.
-Two massive hind quarters from what Philip initially took to be a large deer — but no. Too big.
+Two massive hind quarters from what Philip initially took to be a large deer—but no. Too big.
 The legs alone were the length of his arm.
 An elk.
 Whoever had taken it down had already boned out the backstraps and laid them carefully beside the hinds, wrapped in broadveil leaves to keep them clean.
 The forequarters were absent.

 Whoever had taken the elk had gone back for forequarters.

 Then he heard it.
 Someone returning with a load, but something faster, heavier, and more urgent than a human.
-The crack of underbrush give way all at once.
+The crack of underbrush giving way all at once.
 A sound he recognized from six years of ambushes.

 He was back at the road and mounted before he’d consciously decided to move, Bella responding to his urgency with her ears already forward and her body coiled.
 He pushed her toward the tree line at an angle to intercept whatever was coming, and then he saw it.

 An Uruk burst from a dense stand of pine at a dead run, a massive forequarter across one shoulder, pale skin catching the broken light through the canopy.
-He was faster than a man had any right to be under that load — but not fast enough.
+He was faster than a man had any right to be under that load—but not fast enough.

 Six wolves came out of the trees behind him.